nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ## Appendix C: Non Functional Requirements

-* Should work on any mainstream OS if it has Java 11 or above installed.
+* Should work on any Mainstream OS if it has Java 11 or above installed.

 * Database should be able to hold up to 1000 patients, staff, appointments, nurses’ schedules, and inventory without feeling a noticeable lag in the program.